SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/08-Functions-and-Modules/Lesson/Functions-and-Modules.md

 **Function Definition and Function Call**

-In Python, a function is defined using the `def` keyword, followed by the function name and parentheses.
-Parameters can be specified inside the parentheses, and the function body is indented below.
+To define a function in Python, use the `def` keyword followed by the function name and parentheses.
+You can specify parameters inside the parentheses and indent the function body below.

 ```python
 def function_name(parameters):